 Why Couples Are Curious About Being Seen or Seeing

 These interests often connect to vulnerability, confidence, and shared excitement.
-Being watched or watching can heighten awareness and make intimacy feel more intentional and alive.
+Being watched or watching can heighten physical and emotional awareness and make intimacy feel more intentional and alive.

-For many couples, the appeal is not about exposure but about mutual attention.
+For many couples, the appeal isn't about exposure but about mutual attention.
 Knowing your partner is intentionally watching you, or allowing yourself to observe them, can feel deeply affirming and intimate.

 Common motivations